 36. Miami Dolphins (Via Texans) Select-Nick Bolton-LB-University of Missouri

 The Dolphins need defensive help in the linebacking corps and Nick Bolton is the perfect player in the 2nd round.
 Bolton is a tough and athletic linebacker that is going to deliver big hits and improve their run defense tremendously.
-He's a huge upgrade in the linebacking corps and great pick to kick off their Day 2.
+He's a huge upgrade in the linebacking corps and a great pick to kick off their Day 2.

 37. Philadelphia Eagles Select-Trevon Moehrig-Woodard-S-Texas Christian University

 The Eagles, lacking a receiver on the board, grab the best pure safety in the draft in Trevon Moehrig-Woodard.
-He's possesses a well balanced skill set and is a plug-n-play safety for the Eagles.
+He possesses a well balanced skill set and is a plug-n-play safety for the Eagles.

 38. Cincinnati Bengals Select-Brevin Jordan-TE-University of Miami

-The Bengals passed on Ja'Marr Chase but make it up to fans by grabbing Miami's Brevin Jordan.
+The Bengals passed on Ja'Marr Chase but made it up to fans by grabbing Miami's Brevin Jordan.
 He's a great athlete and was a phenomenal playmaker for the Canes and will bring the same level of ability to Joe Burrow and company.